Microbiology food testing laboratory at i2 FAST

 Rapid Pathogen Testing and Confirmation

-Utilising modern and proven technology, i2 FAST will be one of the first laboratories in the UK to offer rapid accredited pathogen testing as a routine.
+Utilising modern and proven technology, i2 FAST offer rapid accredited pathogen testing.

 Presumptive Salmonella and E. coli O157 within 24 hours (following commencement of the test).